jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (8) The authority must revoke the certificate, if it is satisfied that the inaccuracies were material in satisfying the authority that it must issue the certificate.
 (9) An existing use certificate is treated as an appropriate resource consent.
 The provisions of this Act apply to the certificate, except for sections 87AA to 119, 120(1A) and (1B), and 123 to 150.
 (10) Sections 357A, 357AB, and 357C to 358 apply in relation to the issue or revocation of an existing use certificate.

+**Extant wastewater consents**

+### 139B Definitions for purposes of extant wastewater consents
+In sections 139C and 139F, unless the context otherwise requires,—
+  - **commencement date** means the date on which this section comes into force
+  - **extant wastewater consent** means a resource consent that— (a) is for an activity associated with constructing or operating a wastewater network, as defined in section 5 of the Water Services Act 2021; and
+    (b) is current on the commencement date; and
+    (c) is due to expire on a date that is before the date that is 3 years after the commencement date
+  - **extended expiry date** means—
+    (a) the date that is 3 years after the commencement date; or (b) if the Minister extends the period of an extant wastewater consent under section 139D, the date on which the extended period ends.

+### 139C Extension of extant wastewater consents
+(1) The expiry date of an extant wastewater consent is extended to the extended expiry date.
+(2) An extant wastewater consent is not able to be extended, except as specified in subsection (1) and section 139D.
+(3) Any conditions applying to an extant wastewater consent continue to apply unless a change to a condition is required as a consequence of extending the duration of the extant wastewater consent under subsection (1) or section 139D.
+(4) However, the extension of an extant wastewater consent under this section or section 139D does not affect the application of sections 127 to 129.

+### 139D Minister may extend extant wastewater consent in exceptional circumstances
+(1) The Minister may extend the expiry date of an extant wastewater consent to a date that is more than 3 years after the commencement date.
+(2) The Minister may extend the expiry date of an extant wastewater consent— (a) only if the Minister is satisfied that exceptional circumstances exist that justify such an extension; and (b) for a maximum period of 2 years.
+(3) The Minister may extend the expiry date of an extant wastewater consent— (a) on receipt of an application under section 139E; or (b) on the Minister’s own volition.

+### 139E Application to extend extant wastewater consent
+(1) The holder of an extant wastewater consent may apply to the Minister for an extension of the expiry date of the extant wastewater consent.
+(2) An application must be made no later than 30 months after the commencement date.
+(3) For the purposes of deciding whether to grant an application, the Minister may require the applicant to provide such further information as the Minister considers necessary to enable the Minister to make the decision.
+(4) If the Minister receives an application and any further information required under subsection (3), the Minister must decide whether to extend the expiry date of the extant wastewater consent to no later than 35 months after the commencement date.

+### 139F Consent authority must update extant wastewater consent
+The consent authority for an extant wastewater consent must, no later than 6 months after the commencement date, update the extant wastewater consent to record the extended expiry date under section 139C and any extended expiry date under section 139D.

 **Decisions on proposals of national significance**